Our Services

 These measures can support healing but do not replace medical care when needed.

-If you are unsure what may be causing your sore throat, you might consider doing a free, online symptom check for Medically approved LLM Symptom Checker Chat Bot.
-This can help you understand possible causes and guide next steps, but it should never replace professional medical advice.
+If you are unsure what may be causing your sore throat, try using a Medically approved LLM Symptom Checker Chat Bot to get personalized insights about your symptoms in minutes.
+This free AI-powered tool can help you understand possible causes and determine whether you should seek care right away or manage symptoms at home.

 A sore throat is usually caused by viral infections, post-nasal drip, or mild irritation, and most cases improve with time and simple care.
 However, conditions like strep throat and tonsillitis may require medical treatment, and rare causes can be serious.